Jitendarkumara/TestingPurposecode/README.md

 using System;
 using System.Data;
-using Oracle.ManagedDataAccess.Client; // Ensure you have Oracle Managed Data Access installed.
+using Oracle.ManagedDataAccess.Client; // Ensure you have Oracle.ManagedDataAccess installed.

 public class DatabaseHandler
 {